sander-wood/text-to-music/README.md

 This language-music model takes [BART-base](https://huggingface.co/facebook/bart-base) fine-tunes on 282,870 English text-music pairs, where all scores are represented in ABC notation.
 It was introduced in the paper [Exploring the Efficacy of Pre-trained Checkpoints in Text-to-Music Generation Task](https://arxiv.org/abs/2211.11216) by Wu et al. and released in [huggingface](https://huggingface.co/sander-wood/text-to-music).

 It is capable of generating complete and semantically consistent sheet music directly from descriptions in natural language based on text.
-To the best of our knowledge, this is the first model that achieves text-conditional symbolic music generation which is trained on real text-music pairs, where the music is generated entirely by the model and without any hand-crafted rules.
+To the best of our knowledge, this is the first model that achieves text-conditional symbolic music generation which is trained on real text-music pairs, and the music is generated entirely by the model and without any hand-crafted rules.

 ## Intended uses & limitations